joeltimothyoh/Copy-Files/README.md

 Copy-Files can either be used as a standalone script, or as a module together with separate configuration scripts.
 The Standalone script allows for greater portability and isolation, while the module allows for greater accessibility, scalability and upgradability.

 ### Standalone Script
-* Fill in the sources, destinations, and robocopy options within the `Copy-Files.ps1` script.
+* Specify the sources, destinations, and robocopy options within the `Copy-Files.ps1` script.
 * Run the script to copy the files and directories.

 ### Module
 * Install the `Copy-Files.psm1` module.
 Refer to Microsoft's documentation on installing PowerShell modules.
-* Fill in the sources, destinations, and robocopy options within the `Copy-Files-Config.ps1` script.
+* Specify the sources, destinations, and robocopy options within the `Copy-Files-Config.ps1` script.
 * Run the script to copy the files and directories.

 ## Copying